 Design Center Upgrades To Make Your House Look Like A Million Bucks

 We just went over a good-sized list of design center upgrades that make your home look like a million bucks.
 And the best thing is that several of these upgrades come in various price points.
 It’s up to you to decide which ones will work best for you and your family.
-With that said, if you’d like some more help, tips or pointers, grab my FREE New Home Design Center Checklist.
-They break down exactly what you need so you can beautifully style any area of your home.
+With that said, if you’d like some more help, tips or pointers, join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.

 And please, take a few minutes and leave a comment below and let me know how these tips have helped you.